Leon Chechemian: Formation of the Free Protestant Church, c. 1889

-Chechemian became a notable lecturer at various churches in the city of Belfast and c.
+Chechemian became a notable lecturer at various churches in the city of Belfast and in c.
 1889 founded a meeting place for a mix of Protestant denominations called the Free Protestant Church of England.

 Consecration as a bishop of the Free Protestant Church, c.
 1889

 Alan Bain writes that Chechemian was elected archbishop of the Free Protestant Church of England and that he was consecrated for this office by six bishops, but adds that no details of these bishops are known.

 Consecration as a bishop of the Ancient British Church, May 1890

 On 4 May 1890, Chechemian received consecration as a bishop for the Ancient British Church from Charles Isaac Stevens, (also known as Mar Theophilus I (Note: According to Anson, the Ancient British Church archives "cannot produce documentary evidence" that Stevens used the religious title and name "Mar Theophilus".)), patriarch of the Ancient British Church, assisted by Alfred Spencer Richardson, bishop of the branch of the Reformed Episcopal Church in England.
 (Note: This may have been his first episcopal consecration, or it may have been a further or subsequent consecration.)

 Richardson's unauthorised acts, the consecration of James Martin c.
 1888 and participation in the conditional consecration of Chechemian in 1890, were according to John Fenwick, in The Free Church of England, "the only time in the history of the Free Church of England or its constituent bodies one of its bishops took part in the consecrations of what are known as episcopi vagantes", and resulted in a canonical case brought against Richardson.
 Richardson resigned and the case did not proceed.
 According to Anson, the conditional consecration of Chechemian by Stevens and Richardson shows that both consecrators did not comprehend that a vardapet "has no episcopal status."

 The questions of whether the consecration (1890) by Stevens and Richardson was the first consecration of Chechemian, or whether he had earlier (c.
 1878 or 1879) been consecrated as a bishop for the Armenian Catholic Church by Chorchorunian and/or (c.
 1889) as a bishop for the Protestant Episcopal Church are discussed earlier in this article.